mattmacy/text/README.md

 Some datasets it would be useful to have built in:

+- SQuAD (done) -- see TBA/train.py for usage
+- SNLI (done)
+- SST (done) and IMDb sentiment
 - bAbI and successors from FAIR
-- SST (done) and IMDb sentiment
-- SNLI (done)
 - Penn Treebank (for language modeling (done) and parsing)
 - WMT and/or IWSLT machine translation
-- SQuAD

 See the "test" directory for examples of dataset usage.